red0124/sgc/README.md

 [> Back to content](#content)
 # Examples
+## The examples are not ment to be solved the best possible way, they are here just to show the usage of the library !
 \>\> Count the number of each word in a file then print every non unique element:

 ```c